wso2/docs-is/en/docs/samples/role-based-adaptive-auth.md

 ## Scenario

-Consider a scenario where you want a user who belongs to the 'admin' role to perform an additional level of authentication while any other user can just provide their credentials (basic authentication) to access a resource.
+Consider a scenario where you want a user who belongs to the 'admin' role to perform an additional level of authentication, while other users can access a resource by only providing their credentials (basic authentication).

 Role-based adaptive authentication can be used to trigger additional authentication steps for a particular role.